AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

-# Rails Switcher for Sublime Text 2
+# Rails File Switcher for Sublime Text 2
-Rails Switcher is a plugin for Sublime Text 2 that allows you to switch between Models, Controllers and Views.
+Rails File Switcher is a plugin for Sublime Text 2 that allows you to switch between Models, Controllers and Views.
 And how!

 No popups, just immediately switches to the related file.